bucketeer-io/bucketeer/DEVELOPMENT.md

 There are two ways to setup the development environment by using dev container:

 1. Use the dev container directly from GitHub Codespaces
-2. Build the dev container locally using VSCode Remote - Containers extension
+2. Build the dev container locally using VSCode `Dev Containers` extension

 ### Use the dev container directly from GitHub